jamienorthman/da-startup-website-cms/src/hero/example-hero.md

 stat3Number: €10M+ Annual Revenue
 stat3Para: With proven track record in industry, our teams build products that sell, from day one.
+stat4Title: Acceleration
 stat4Number: €10M+ Funding
-stat4Para: Some of our members accelerated their growth through venture capital
+stat4Para: Some of us accelerate their growth through venture capital  - creating disruptive technoloy with world-wide impact.
-  - with ambitions to disrupt the technological landscape, world-wide, and foster the growth of European technology that takes world-wide leadership.
-title: Supporting a rapidly growing B2B tech startup ecosystem
-stat4Title: Acceleration
 tags:
   - hero
 ---